 - Avoid excessive amounts of caffeine and refrain from taking blood thinners before getting tattooed.

 - The stencil is the last step before getting the actual tattoo.
 Be sure to closely examine it.
 Make sure everything is spelled correctly and that you 100% love the design.
 If you want anything changed on your design PLEASE say something.
-You won’t hurt our feelings.
-We want you to be happy with the tattoo YOU have to live with!
+You won’t hurt my feelings.
+I want you to be happy with the tattoo YOU have to live with!